 Final THC levels depend on consumption method.
 This needs to be taken into account with testing.
 Understanding how your product is going to be consumed by shoppers is critical in understanding how best to measure THC, CBD and their respective derivatives.

-Decarboxylation of THCA to THC starts occurring at around 180°C. As you increase the temperature from there, other compounds like terpenes will begin to vaporize, each at a different temperature.
+Decarboxylation of THCA to THC starts occurring at around 180°C. As you increase the temperature from there, other magical compounds like terpenes (that work together in concert) will begin to vaporize, each at a different temperature.

 At even higher temperatures, you’ll start to get combustion.
 This will affect not only levels of THC and other cannabinoids, but also terpenes.
 Moreover, combustion can produce byproducts that may be hazardous to your health.